cloudspace/api.crunchinator.com/README.md

 At this point your project should be ready to go.
 You can now start the development server.

     > sudo rails s -p 80

+# API KEYS

+To setup your keys from the root of the project run

+  > cp config/environment_variables.rb.sample config/environment_variables.rb

+Then add your env variables to the new file